-Macarthur is an incorporated company with its head office in Brisbane, Australia and headed by the Chief Executive Officer, Chief Financial Officer and Company Secretary, and Chief Operating Officer.
-The head office is comprised of 10 staff as at June 25, 2014.
+Macarthur is an Australian public incorporated company with its head office in Brisbane, Australia and headed by the Executive Director, Chief Executive Officer and Chief Financial Officer, General Counsel and Company Secretary.
+The head office is comprised of eight staff as at June 24, 2015.

 Macarthur is the entity listed on both the Toronto Stock Exchange (the "TSX") and the OTC marketplace, OTCQX International ("OTCQX").
+The Company will be delisted from the TSX and will list on the TSX Venture Exchange ("TSX-V") on or before July 3, 2015.
 Macarthur holds 2 wholly owned subsidiaries.
 Macarthur Iron Ore Pty Ltd ("MIO") is the owner of those tenements referred to in the Mineral Projects section of this report.
-MIO is the entity from which the Perth, Australia office and the Macarthur Iron Ore Projects are run with 9 staff as at June 25, 2014.
-MIO is the sole shareholder of Macarthur Midway Pty Ltd (formerly Hatches Nominees Pty Ltd), which has limited operations, and is the owner of those tenements referred to in the Mineral Projects section of this report.
-Tracker Resources Pty Ltd ("Tracker") was wholly owned by Macarthur, with limited operations, it was de-registered on July 24, 2013, as it was dormant.
+MIO is the entity from which the Perth, Australia office and the Macarthur Iron Ore Projects are run with three staff as at June 24, 2015.
+MIO is the sole shareholder of Macarthur Midway Pty Ltd (formerly Hatches Nominees Pty Ltd), which has limited operations.